S4ltF1sh/RocketLauncher-Game-CPP/README.md

 Step 2:

-I save the map file as json.
+_I save the map file as json.

-Open the saved json file and copy data from the array "data" in that file.
+_And then Open the saved json file and copy data from the array "data" in that file.
 ![image](https://user-images.githubusercontent.com/84552830/154813639-d44eef7f-7f76-48f9-a907-5c62d51570c1.png)

-Then paste that data into the array section in **TestCPP.cpp**, run the code and it will help you convert the data just now into matrix form.
+_And paste that data into the array section in **TestCPP.cpp**, run the code and it will help you convert the data just now into matrix form.
 ![image](https://user-images.githubusercontent.com/84552830/154813668-ad74665f-1905-44c0-9957-68fc8bd692ab.png)

 //You can change the number of row and col depending on the number of tiles in your map.